junxit/us-congress-bills-113/metadata.md

 - 2013-09-10 — Mr. Walberg moved to suspend the rules and pass the bill.
 - 2013-09-10 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 396 - 10 (Roll no. 451). (text: CR H5449)
 - 2013-09-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 396 - 10 (Roll no. 451).(text: CR H5449)
+- 2013-09-11 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.